Climate Change Levy for Businesses

 Businesses can reduce or avoid paying the Climate Change Levy by taking any of the following steps:

-- Conduct a commercial energy audit to identify and apply opportunities to reduce energy consumption.
+- Conduct a business energy audit – Carry out a systematic review to identify opportunities to reduce energy consumption within your commercial property

-- Generate their own renewable electricity to reduce reliance on grid power.
+- Install commercial solar panels – Generate renewable electricity on-site to reduce reliance on grid power.